Samasource/sama-aws/README.md

-# How to upload assets to Sama
+# How to upload your assets to Sama

 ## Gather your Sama info

-If you already have your API key and your project ID, you can skip this section.
+If you already know your Sama API key and project ID, you can skip this section.

 ### API Key